 In Congressional Debate, students work in groups to emulate the U.S. Congress by debating student-generated bills and resolutions.
 At all levels, student preparation includes research, analysis, writing, and practice throughout the year.
 In the second and third years, emphasis is placed on argument construction and peer mentoring and judging.
 Class time is used to explore theory and prepare for competition.
-Although students are not required to participate on the Speech and Debate Team, several opportunities are available to those students may contract to take this course for elective credit.
+Although students are not required to participate on the Speech and Debate Team, several opportunities are available to those students who would like to compete in weekend tournaments.
+Students may contract to take this course for elective credit.
 This course fulfills the graduation requirement for fine and/or practical arts.